sixswordstudio/sixswordstudio.github.io/_posts/2022-11-01-create-free-website.md

 # Editing the theme
 Congratulations on completing the install process.

-To begin editing the theme to add your own content to the website:
+Add custom content to the website:
 - Open the project folder using VS Code
 - Read and follow the theme author's instructions on the [GitHub Readme](https://github.com/abhinavs/moonwalk#customizing)
-- Save your work after making changes to the local copy of project files and folders
+- Save after making changes to the local copy of project files and folders

 ## Push local changes to the GitHub repository
 - In VS Code, saved changes will trigger a notification in the Source Control tab